eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 ### RuntimeConnectorInterfaces

-This is not really a component but defines the "requirements" towards specific runtime connectors s.t. they can be used by Ankaios.
-Three traits need to be implemented by each specific connector:
+This is not really a component but a collection of traits that define the "requirements" towards specific runtime connectors s.t. they can be used by Ankaios.
+The following three traits specify the interface of the connectors where for one of them (state checker) a reusable default implementation is provided:
 * runtime state getter trait - specifies that the workload state can be obtained using a workload id
 * state checker trait - specifies that each workload state checker can be stopped
 * runtime connector trait - specifies the methods that Ankaios requires in order to use a runtime (see below for more details)